 Relatively few sunbeams reflect to your eye, causing the sun pillar to be very faint.
 The best time to observe sun pillars is at sunrise or sunset when the sun is hidden just below the horizon, but is still able to illuminate the ice precipitation.
 Sun pillars often appear to be red not because of refraction in the crystal, but because light from the rising or setting sun has lost much of its blue components due to scattering from air molecules before it reaches the ice crystals.

 Similar pillars can form above and below:

-- bright street lights - the moon and bright planets (e.g., Venus) and and these pillars often have the same color as the light source.
+- bright street lights, - the moon and bright planets (e.g., Venus), and

-• other bright lights, such as aircraft lights,
+• other bright lights, such as aircraft lights.